 Europe is experiencing CCS growth at an accelerated pace as part of its Fit-for-55 and Green Deal policy.
 The UK, Norway, and the Netherlands are creating cluster-based CCS clusters, combining CO₂ capture from industrial clusters with North Sea offshore storage in geological formations.
 Northern Lights and Porthos projects are offering the potential for cross-border CCS cooperation.

-Asia-Pacific is an emerging hub for CCS, led importantly by China, Australia, South Korea and Japan, where governments are integrating CCS into their future decarbonisation plans.
+Asia-Pacific market is an emerging hub for CCS, led importantly by China, Australia, South Korea and Japan, where governments are integrating CCS into their future decarbonisation plans.
 Governments have mainly focused on industrial emissions from coal mines, cement plants and steel mills.
 Australia is spearheading CCS in the LNG sector, while China is ramping up integrated carbon capture in chemicals and coal plants.

 Challenges: High Initial Capital Expenses, Limited Infrastructure, and Policy Risk